ArGEnT: Arbitrary Geometry-encoded Transformer for Operator Learning: Introduction

 \section{Introduction}

-Surrogate modeling has become a fundamental tool for accelerating scientific computation and engineering analysis by providing efficient approximations of computationally expensive numerical simulations~\cite{benner2015survey}.
-By replacing repeated high-fidelity solvers with fast learned evaluations, surrogate models can reduce computational cost by orders of magnitude while enabling real-time prediction, rapid parametric studies, and large-scale optimization.
-In many practical problems, both the geometry of the computational domain and the underlying operators governing the physical system vary across problem instances, such as geometry optimization problems governed by fluid flow~\cite{jameson2003aerodynamic, sun2023physics}, structural response under varying configurations~\cite{sokolowski1992introduction, samadian2025application}, and multi-physics systems with changing boundary conditions or source terms~\cite{wang2023integration, li2024maximizing}.
-Surrogate models that can handle arbitrary geometry and arbitrary operators not only eliminate the need for retraining or remeshing for each new configuration, but also significantly improve data efficiency and scalability by reusing learned representations across diverse scenarios.
-These computational advantages make such models particularly attractive for high-dimensional, many-query applications, where conventional numerical solvers become prohibitively expensive.
+Surrogate modeling has become a fundamental tool for accelerating scientific computation and engineering analysis by providing efficient approximations to computationally expensive numerical simulations~\cite{benner2015survey}.
+By replacing repeated high-fidelity solver calls with fast learned evaluations, surrogate models can reduce computational cost by orders of magnitude while enabling real-time prediction, rapid parametric studies, and large-scale optimization.
+In many practical settings, both the geometry of the computational domain and the governing operators vary across problem instances, as in geometry optimization for fluid flow~\cite{jameson2003aerodynamic, sun2023physics}, structural response under changing configurations~\cite{sokolowski1992introduction, samadian2025application}, and multiphysics systems with varying boundary conditions or source terms~\cite{wang2023integration, li2024maximizing}.
+Surrogate models that can accommodate both arbitrary geometries and varying operators eliminate the need for retraining or remeshing for every new configuration and improve data efficiency by reusing learned representations across diverse scenarios.
+These advantages are especially attractive in high-dimensional, many-query applications, where conventional numerical solvers become prohibitively expensive.